What is your rental criteria?

 Application fees are NON-REFUNDABLE because all applications are "processed" the moment they are submitted.
 The non-refundable application fee is $40.00 each and anyone who is 18 or older and will be living in the rental unit must apply.
 Incomplete applications or applications submitted without the proper documentation either uploaded or emailed to us will not be considered and again, application fees will not be refunded.
 If a co-signer is allowed, they will also pay the same application fee and must complete the Co-Signer online application.
 And, again, application fees are non-refundable so PLEASE read this entire application criteria disclosure and only apply if you are confident that your application will be approvable based on the criteria below which you will be compared against.

-All initial move-in charges and subsequent rent payments/charges thereafter will be paid online or at our CashPay Partner stores.
+All initial move-in charges and subsequent rent payments/charges thereafter will be paid online or at our CashPay Partner stores (Walmart, etc.).
 No payments will be accepted either in the office of management or by mail.
 Qwest Property Management, LLC reserves the right to change any payment processing policies, procedures, or options available to our residents.

 Rent Proration: